justnonamenoname/lifeticle/readme.txt

 The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.
-In informational theories, there is no qualia or a carrier of consciousness to which qualia are directed.
+In informational theories there are no qualia and no consciousness carrier to which they are directed, they do not solve the problem of pointwise binding.
+The formation of a qualia-based image from spatially distributed information would violate the principle of locality and imply magical action at a distance.
+Qualia has a size, information does not have such a parameter.
 Informational theories attempting to explain phenomenal consciousness do not answer the question of why you live in this brain and not in another; this requires a physical connection with the brain, and a physical connection requires a physical object.
 Qualia without the so-called observer lead to the same problem - why do you live the life of this brain and not another?